 Overall Response Quota

 The Overall Response Quota is the total number of completed responses allowed for the entire survey.
 If you want to limit the total responses for your survey, this is the type of quota you will want to use.
 Once that quota is met, no new responses will be allowed to be collected.
-Learn how to incorporate Quotas into your survey.
+Learn how to set up Quotas in your survey.

 Page Descriptions are text fields that are available to add topic headers and descriptions to each page of your survey.
 Learn about page descriptions and how they should be used.